brainboxemb/2026-006-01.cad.HUB75-display-frame/README.md

 - `tube_clip.scad` — reusable snap-clip geometry;
 - `_lib/reference_grid.scad` — generic inspection helper.

 `project_components/` contains printable parts whose geometry is deliberately derived from both reusable component dimensions and `project_config.scad`.
 The V1.2 couplers belong here because their clip positions, display-edge relationships and assembly clearances are specific to this project configuration.
+Shared coupler rules such as the nominal 5 mm material wall, rail-following fit and profile dimensions are kept in `project_components/_lib/` so edge and corner variants do not duplicate those calculations.

 This means it is expected and intentional that a file in `project_components/` can depend on project settings.
 A generic component under `components/` should not.